-Mortgage-backed loan: what it is and why it’s key in real estate investing
+Mortgage-secured loan: what it is, how it works, and why it is key in real estate investment

 Préstamo con garantía hipotecaria: qué es y por qué es clave en inversión inmobiliaria

-Mortgage-backed loan: what it is and why it’s key in real estate investing
+Mortgage-secured loan: what it is, how it works, and why it is key in real estate investment

-Last Updated on 26 May 2025 by Urbanitae
+Last Updated on 2 March 2026 by Equipo Urbanitae

 In the world of finance, there are multiple ways to access liquidity, and one of the most common and effective—especially in the real estate sector—is the mortgage-backed loan.
 This type of financing is frequently used by both individuals and companies seeking to obtain capital quickly, using a property as collateral for the loan.